 New types of side channel attacks impact most processors including Intel, AMD, ARM, etc. These attacks allow malicious userspace processes to read kernel memory, thus potentially causing kernel sensitive information to leak.

 These attacks are referred to as Meltdown and Spectre class vulnerabilities, and variants of them:

-o No CVE assigned: Spectre 1.2: Read-only Protection Bypass
+o CVE unknown: Spectre 1.2: Read-only Protection Bypass (RPB)

 Information Disclosure, Privilege Escalation

 The following products run processors that may be affected by Meltdown/Spectre and variants; they are not, however, directly exploitable:

 Indeed Fortinet products are designed to not permit arbitrary code execution in the user space under regular conditions.
 Thus Meltdown/Spectre attacks and their variants are only possible if the attack is combined with an additional local or remote code execution vulnerability, unrelated to these two issues - Meltdown and Spectre can then aggravate the situation, if such vulnerabilities exist and are successfully exploited.

 To lower your attack risk to Meltdown/Spectre and reduce the possibility of an "already existing local or remote code execution vulnerability", upgrading to our latest publicly available software version is highly recommended.

 Due to the fact the OS kernel patch, by nature, slows the performance down, and considering the low risk, OS kernel patches may be produced and update details, if have any, will be given in product release notes.

 Please note that in any case, any vulnerability (Local code execution or remote code execution) that would enable the exploitability of Spectre/Meltdown class vulnerabilities will always be treated as a high/critical severity vulnerability, and swiftly fixed.